He Weidong: Vice chairman of the Central Military Commission

-Downfall
+Removal from the CCP

-In April 2025, the Financial Times reported that He had been arrested, placed under anti-corruption investigations and was removed from his post as vice chairman of the Central Military Commission.
-At the funeral of the former Vice Chairman of the Central Military Commission Xu Qiliang on 7 June 2025, no wreath from He was present, sparking speculation on whether he was removed from his post.
-On October 17, 2025, the Ministry of National Defense announced that He was expelled from the CCP and the PLA for "serious violations of discipline and law".
+In April 2025, the Financial Times reported that he had been arrested, placed under anti-corruption investigations and was removed from his post as vice chairman of the Central Military Commission.
+At the funeral of the former Vice Chairman of the Central Military Commission Xu Qiliang on 7 June 2025, no wreath from him was present, sparking speculation on whether he was removed from his post.
+On 17 October 2025, the Ministry of National Defense announced that he was expelled from the CCP and the PLA for "serious violations of discipline and law".
 He was replaced by Zhang Shengmin.
+His removal as the first-ranked CMC Vice Chairman was the first since Zhao Ziyang, also a CCP General Secretary, after the 1989 Tiananmen Square protests and massacre.

-He, along with eight other senior military officials, was investigated and punished for "serious violations of Party discipline and law" and "suspected of major duty-related crimes".
+He, along with eight other senior military officials, were investigated and punished for "serious violations of party, discipline, and law" and "suspected of major duty-related crimes".
 A spokesperson for the Defense Ministry stated that the violations involved "exceptionally large amounts of money" and were of an "extremely serious nature and with extremely negative impacts".
-Reports indicated that He Weidong's expulsion was also linked to accusations of political disloyalty and personal misconduct described by official sources as "loss of chastity," suggesting violations of party discipline beyond financial corruption.
+Reports indicated that Weidong's expulsion was also linked to accusations of political disloyalty and personal misconduct described by official sources as "loss of chastity," suggesting violations of party discipline beyond financial corruption.

+On 27 December 2025, Weidong was disqualified as a deputy to the National People's Congress along four other military officers including He Hongjun, Wang Peng, Wang Renhua and Zhang Hongbing.

+His removal, along with that of Miao Hua, is believed to be a part of factional struggles within the CCP.
+Weidong belonged to Xi Jinping's "Fujian clique", while Zhang Youxia led the "Shaanxi clique".
+The removal of He and Miao from the CMC during the spring and summer of 2025, is believed to be a massive shakeup in the balance of power by Zhang.
+Zhang himself fell from power in January 2026, when Xi arrested him and put him under investigation for corruption.